khudgins/documentation/on-premise/installation/n_node/n_node.rst

 N-node Installation
 ===================

-So far we've demonstrated reference architectures for a 1- and 2-node enStratus cloud management installation.
+So far we've demonstrated reference architectures for a 1- and 2-node Enstratius cloud management installation.
 We've leveraged a configuration management engine to make the installation flexible by overriding installation parameters that changed due to the new architecture and incorporated them into installation files that performed the necessary installation actions.

-Extending this concept a bit further, let's explore how to install enStratus on any number of systems.
-To do this, we'll first map out the dependencies that exist between the enStratus services and supporting software.
+Extending this concept a bit further, let's explore how to install Enstratius on any number of systems.
+To do this, we'll first map out the dependencies that exist between the Enstratius services and supporting software.
 The following sections outline what services and configuration files are affected by changes to the architecture.

 The way to use these sections is to read them like this: If I make a change to the KM